Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

 # Key_Insights:-
 ✔ Level_1_Analysis:-
-  >>In terms of Revenue by city Mumbai tops the list with  Mumbai having the most revenue at 0.67bn and Delhi being at
+  ✔ In terms of Revenue by city Mumbai tops the list with  Mumbai having the most revenue at 0.67 billion and Delhi
-    bottom at 0.29 bn.
+    being at bottom at 0.29 billion.

-  >>In terms of Occupancy % by city Delhi tops the list with 60.55 % Occupancy  and Bangalore is at the bottom among
+  ✔ In terms of Occupancy % by city Delhi tops the list with 60.55 % Occupancy and Bangalore is at the bottom among
     the four available cities with 55.77 % Occupancy.

-  >>In terms of Average rating by the city Delhi receives the highest rating of 3.8 on an average.
+  ✔ In terms of Average rating by the city Delhi receives the highest rating of 3.8 on an average out of 5.

-  >>In terms of total bookings Weekdays have more bookings 69.41 % and weekends have 30.59 %.
+  ✔ In terms of total bookings Weekdays have more bookings standing at 69.41 % and weekends have 30.59 % it indicates
+     there is more occupancy on Weekdays as apart from commercial customers we have professional customers too who take the accomodation when they are on a work tour.

-  >>In terms of Occupancy % Weekends has more Occupancy compared to weekdays but slighty on lower note.
+  ✔ In terms of Occupancy % Weekends has more Occupancy compared to Weekdays but slighty on a lower note.

-  >>In terms of Cancellation % there is a fifty % share in both the day type.
+  ✔ In terms of Cancellation % there is a fifty % share in both the day type on approx.

+✔ Level 2 Analysis:-
+  ✔ In level 2 analysis we will dive a bit deep on the detailed metrics for the hospitality domain and see its
+     performance.

+  ✔ In terms of revenue share we can see that luxury category contributes more to the revenue as compared to the
+     business category so we can tweak the areas lacking performance and look for better performance to get a better share on market.

+  ✔ If we see our key metrics RevPar,ADR,Occupancy % trend of 3 months on weekly basis we see that occupancy is
+     fluctuating which might be possible but the ADR is fixed so we can assume that hotels have fixed or flat pricing.

+  ✔  In hospitality Industry average rating and occupancy % are directly dependent upon each other so not much more         pricing so we have to focus on our services,hotel management and employees behaviour to get better and higher
+      ratings.
+  ✔  In terms of few more metrics like DBRN(Daily Booked Room Nights) which tells how many rooms are booked for a day
+      considering a given time period,DSRN(Daily Sellable Room Nights) which tells how many rooms are ready to sell for a day considering the time period,DURN(Daily utilized Room Nights) tells that how many rooms are utilized for a day considering the given time period we see that there is a dip in DURN as compared to DSRN and DBRN for each week of various months so this is an important insight that needs to be looked into from the hospitality domain to make it at par level.

+  # Acknowledgements:-

+  ✔ A very sincere and humble thanks to entire codebasics team for providing such a good challenge as part of their
+    resume project challenge where we get to understand the thorough life cycle of a data analytics project and the key steps involved at each level and enhancing the domain knowledge too of our hospitality industry.